-On January 31, 2019, the House Committee on Energy and Environment passed HB 1113, strengthening Washington State's goals on carbon emissions reductions from 25% to 40% in 2035, and 50% to 80% in 2050.
-These are only goals, and as some committee members stated, there are "no teeth" in the bill because it does not have regulatory provisions.
-Those are being considered separately in Senate Bill 5116, 5412 and others.
-The reduced emissions goals are part of the cluster of climate bills this session that are expected to pass.
-You can take action on this bill by clicking on the above link, and click on "Comment on this Bill" where you can comment.
+You can take action on these bills by clicking on the links above, and then click on "Comment on this Bill."
 The comment link will take you to a page that requests your address and email information, a button where you can indicate support, oppose or neutral.
 You need to make a comment but it can be short - "please support the bill."

 Please join your 36th District legislators at the Seattle Opera Center (363 Mercer St., Seattle, WA, 98109) on Saturday, January 5th from 2:00 – 3:00 p.m.
 Representative Noel Frame is hosting this town hall prior to the 2019 Legislative Session so that you can share your thoughts and ideas on the issues that matter most to you.
 Light refreshments will be provided and children are welcome to attend.